COUNCILS OF GOVERNMENT

 Note: RPC=regional planning commission; AOG=association of governments; COG=council of governments; AC=area council; DC=development council.

-Source: Texas State Auditor's Office, A Summary of Financial and Performance Reports Submitted by Regional Planning Commissions, March 2022 (Report No. 22-025)
+Source: Texas State Auditor's Office, A Summary of Regional Planning Commissions' Reports, March 2025 (Report No. 25-020)